 Although it may be wise to proceed with a little more care then usual, pregnant women who are medically cleared should feel free to partake in a wide array of activities.
 Exercising during pregnancy has many benefits, including an improved sense of well-being.
 It’s probably the best way to prepare for the physical demands of motherhood.

 Regular exercise can also be helpful after your baby has arrived.
-Exercise during the postpartum period can boost your mood and help you maintain a healthy weight.
+Exercise during the postpartum period can boost your mood and help you return to your normal weight faster.

-Exercise during pregnancy and the postpartum period.
-American College of Obstetricians and Gynecologists website.
+Exercise during pregnancy.
+American Congress of Obstetricians and Gynecologists website.

 Kramer MS, McDonald SW.
 Aerobic exercise for women during pregnancy.